ecotaxa/ecotaxa_py_client/docs/TaxonomyTreeApi.md

 Pull Taxa Update From Central

-Get what changed in EcoTaxoServer managed tree and update local tree accordingly.
+**Returns what changed in EcoTaxoServer managed tree** and update local tree accordingly.  i.e. : the number of inserts as nbr_inserts, updates as nbr_updates and errors as errors.

 ### Example